chetna002/Diabetes-Dataset-Supervised-machine-learning-/README.md

     This dataset is licensed under the [Name of License] license.
 See the LICENSE file for more information.

-    Contact
+ Contact:
  For any questions or issues regarding this dataset, please contact [Chetna] at [chetnasaini002@gmail.com].